Caroline Sheen: Career

 Caroline played Mary Poppins in the UK Tour of the Cameron Mackintosh/Disney production.
 Caroline created the role of Clara Johnson in the European Premiere of The Light in the Piazza at Curve Theatre in Leicester.
 Sheen reprised her role as Mary Poppins in the US Tour of Mary Poppins.
 She returned to the UK in the role of Fantine in Les Misérables at the Queens Theatre, following that with Woman 2 in the London Premiere of Stephen Sondheim's Putting It Together at the St James Theatre.
 Sheen stepped in at last minute to play the roles of Alaura/Carla on several occasions in the Donmar Warehouse production of City of Angels.
 More recent work includes leading roles in Crazy for You and Under Milk Wood both at the Watermill Theatre, and Lilli/Kate in Kiss Me Kate at Kilworth House.
 In 2019, Sheen created the leading role of Violet Newstead in the West End Premiere of 9 to 5 at the Savoy Theatre.
 During the 2020 pandemic, Sheen and her husband Michael Jibson played opposite each other as Guinevere and Arthur in an outdoor production of Camelot back at the Watermill Theatre.
 In 2024, she returned to the Savoy Theatre as a standby to Sarah Jessica Parker in Plaza Suite by Neil Simon.

 TV work includes Hotel Babylon, Doctors and Torchwood.
 Queen Elizabeth of York in the Channel 4 documentary Henry VIII, Mind of a Tyrant.
 In 2018, Sheen appeared in episodes of Press and The Rook, and starred in the leading role of Carys in Pitching In for the BBC.
 In 2021 she appeared as DI Meredith Hughes in Silent Witness.
 In 2022 she appeared as Claire in series 4 of Ghosts.
 In 2023, she played the recurring guest role of Beverly Munroe in the BBC soap opera Doctors, as well as appearing in Sister Boniface Mysteries.

+In 2026, she appeared in Ted Lasso as Bunny, the mother of injured striker Gemma Jay.

 Film work includes Les Miserables (2012), Nativity Rocks, and Four Kids and It (2020).